ZilvinasKucinskas/ziku.dev/src/_posts/2022-11-28-building-personal-website-with-bridgetown.md

 ## Tracking

 I am using [Vercel Analytics](https://vercel.com/analytics).
 It is privacy-friendly, real-time traffic insights solution.
 This helps be compliant with GDPR, therefore there is no need to display a cookie banner.

+## Special Thanks

+Thanks to [Andrew Mason](https://github.com/andrewmcodes) for inspiration creating this personal website and awesome code examples of using [ViewComponent](https://viewcomponent.org/).